sni13/rsm312-businessAnalytics/README.md

 ## License

 The materials in this repository are provided for educational purposes only.
 Unauthorized distribution or use in any form without the group's consent is prohibited.

-## Contact

-For questions or permission to use these materials, please contact the repository maintainer.

 ---